-The Queensland Sustainable Fisheries Strategy: 2017-2027 outlines the target to set sustainable catch limits based on achieving the biomass at the maximum economic yields (Bmey), around 60% of unfished biomass, to support the most economically efficient use of the resource, improve the fishing experience for all sectors and promote a resilient system that can respond to other adverse environmental conditions (e.g. floods, cyclones and bleaching).
-This harvest strategy has been developed to maintain harvesting at levels that represent a low risk and are considered ecologically sustainable, noting that ideally Fisheries Queensland would like to move towards understanding biomass of the QCF to inform future management.
+The Queensland Sustainable Fisheries Strategy: 2017-27 outlines the target to set sustainable catch limits based on achieving maximum economic benefits of the resource, taken initially to correspond to around 60% of exploitable biomass.
+This is to support the most economically efficient use of the resource, improve the fishing experience for all sectors and promote a resilient system that can bounce back from other adverse environmental conditions (e.g. floods).
+This harvest strategy has been developed to maintain harvesting at levels that represent a low risk and are considered ecologically sustainable, noting that ideally Fisheries Queensland would like to move towards understanding biomass of the MAFF to inform future management.

-The objectives and performance indicators in Table 4 will be used to monitor the social and economic performance of this fishery.
+The following objectives and performance indicators in Table 4 will be used to monitor the social and economic performance of this fishery.
 The management options outlined are intended to provide some guidance on the options that could reasonably be considered alongside the decision rules if fishery trends are of concern.